14ercooper/14erEdit/Megaserver.md

 ## How to use:

-1. Ensure you can use java from the command line, and the version is at least Java 8.
-You can check this using "java -version" in a command prompt
+1. Ensure you can use java from the command line, and the version is at least Java 11.
+You can check this using "java --version" in a command prompt

 2. Download the latest build from the [releases page](https://github.com/14ercooper/14erEdit/releases).
 You need the jar file.